-Below you’ll find all you need to know about cycling in Seville, including where to hire a bike, cycling safety, rules of the road and some tips to avoid your bike gets robbed.
+Below you’ll find all you need to know about cycling in Seville, including where to hire a bike, some cycling safety tips, rules of the road and what are the best Seville bike tours.

 I love exploring a city on a bike.
-And it’s something that I try to do as often as I can, especially when I am in big cities that cover a huge area.
+And it’s something that I try to do as often as I can, especially when I’m in big cities that cover a huge area.
 I prefer the autonomy that a bicycle provides rather than relying on the subway or the bus.

 Alas depending on the destination I am in, this is not always the case…